dougabugg/spoopify/design-outline.md

 - listening parties?
 - ability to customize playback, per track, per playlist/queue (volume adjustment, equalizing, gap-less playback, etc.)
 - probably more to come, but I wanted to write these down now while I was thinking of them.

+# Quick note on syncing
+I know I want to support syncing data between devices, but I think spoopify will have a semi-manual syncing process.
+I plan on eventually making a larger "syncing" app for things like notes, todo-lists, passwords, and timers/alarms/calendar events, and that will probably be its own app, but it would be cool if there was a way for the two projects and apps to "integrate" so truly automatic and secure syncing is supported.